Presented by: Janice Orlandi

-A rigorous and layered exploration of advanced Movement for the Actor offered in two 5-week parts.
-You are invited to sign up for either part or for the full ten weeks: $180 each or both for $345
+An advanced two-part movement for actors course.
+You are invited to sign up for either five-week part or for the full ten weeks: $180 each or both for $345.

 Chekhov on Chekhov: Anton & his Nephew Michael

 Application of Michael Chekhov Technique to THE THREE SISTERS, UNCLE VANYA and THE SEAGULL

 In this class, we explore the characters and texts of Anton Chekhov’s greatest works through the lens of Michael Chekhov’s “psycho-physical” approach to acting.
 We practice the core principles and exercises outlined in his book, TO THE ACTOR, including ensemble-based psychophysical exercises, character exploration and ensemble improvisation.
 Each class begins with a warm-up specifically designed to develop the organic connection between your inner life, creative imagination and expressive body.
 Through rigorous practice you explore: Radiating and Receiving, Archetypes, Imaginary Centers, Imaginary Body, Character Atmospheres, Character Portrait, Overall Scenic Atmospheres, Qualities of Movement, Expansion & Contraction, Imaginary Palace, and Character Archetypal Gestures.
 We explore scoring the Overall and Scenic Atmospheres of the play, Character Atmospheres and Archetypes leading to the Character’s Psychological Gestures.